George T. Solomon

-Dr. George T. Solomon is currently a Professor of Management and co-founder and Director for the Center for Entrepreneurial Excellence (CFEE) at the George Washington University School of Business.
-He also serves as Editor-in-Chief of the Journal of Small Business Management.
+Dr. George T. Solomon is a professor of management and the co-founder and director for the Center for Entrepreneurial Excellence (CFEE) at the George Washington University School of Business (GWSB).
 Dr. Solomon is the past president of the United States Association for Small Business and Entrepreneurship (USASBE) and the International Council for Small Business (ICSB).

 From 1976 until 2004, Dr. Solomon held various managerial positions at the SBA including director of the Office of Special Initiatives and deputy associate administrator for Business Initiatives Education and Training, where he managed a staff of six to fifteen professionals.